itqpleyva/NamedQueryExample/README.md

-# JPAMysqlExample
+# NamedQuerylExample
-Example of the JPA and Mysql Database integration
+Example of the use of @NamedQuery

 <p>In this example, a database ("example_mysql") is created based on Msql</p>